Why Is "In God We Trust" on US Money?

 In God We Trust is a phrase that we regularly see on our change and bills, while also gracing several of our car license plates, our government buildings, and even as tattoos on people’s bodies.
 Despite efforts to remove In God We Trust from several places, the faith-based motto has stayed in our lives for centuries.
 This is because it has a background that goes far beyond being a novelty logo or recognized as part of our currency.
 It came into existence thanks to some strong Christians who felt a nation going through a painful, costly war needed a constant reminder about God and His provision, and this should be something we take note of every day.
 It even went into law, becoming an intricate part of our nation’s history for life.

-The Phrase Was Approved by Congress in 1864
+"In God We Trust" Was Approved by Congress in 1864

 As many may recall, from 1861 to 1865, the United States was in the midst of a terrible inner war among its people called the Civil War, pitting the North against the South.
 It still is the one war in our history that sustained the most casualties, 620,000 deaths to be exact.
 So, it was evident that the nation’s division left many in need of hope and reassurance that God was there with them.
 On November 13, 1861, Secretary of Treasury Salmon P. Chase began receiving petitions from several people of faith around the United States who wanted to put God’s name on the nation’s currency.